xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 The responsibilities of the "view" object are to return what the user has entered, and to show the results to the user.

 This is the first test.
-If you find the syntax weird, look for an explanation in [the JMock appendix](#jmock-appendix).
+If you find the syntax weird, look for an explanation in [the JMock appendix](#appendix-jmock).

-{line-numbers=on, crop-start-line=10, crop-end-line=26}
+{line-numbers=on, starting-line-number=10, crop-start-line=10, crop-end-line=27}
 <<(../our-android-examples/UnitDoctor/UnitDoctorCore/src/test/java/name/vaccari/matteo/unitdoctor/core/UnitDoctorTest.java)

 Notes: